 REPORTING PROCEDURE - The Timber Tax Law requires that tax reporting must be done for the calendar quarter in which the timber is harvested and scaled (for example, 1Q, 2Q, 3Q, or 4Q of the calendar year).
-Timber tax returns must be filed using the Timber Tax Account Number of the timber owner (Revenue and Taxation Code [R&TC] section 38402).
-Each return shall include only timber having the same timber owner as shown for the registration of the account on the return (that is, only report one account per tax return).
-Do not report multiple harvests from the same timber harvest operation (for example, harvest plan/contract) for timber removed in the same quarter as separate operations.
+Timber tax returns must be filed using the timber tax account number of the timber owner (Revenue and Taxation Code [R&TC] section 38402).
+Each return shall include only timber having the same timber owner as shown for the registration of the account on the return (that is, only one account shall report per tax return).
+Do not report multiple harvests from the same timber harvest operation (for example, harvest plan or contract) for timber removed in the same quarter as separate operations.
 Multiple harvests from the same permitted operation in a quarter must be combined and reported as a single harvest for the operation for the quarter.

 TIMBER TAX HARVEST REPORT - CDTFA-401-APT, Timber Tax Harvest Report, is a worksheet that must be completed before preparing CDTFA-401-1PT, Timber Tax Return.
-The Harvest Report must be submitted along with the Timber Tax Return.
+The Timber Tax Harvest Report must be submitted with the Timber Tax Return.
 The Timber Tax Return and Timber Tax Harvest Report are available for online filing at www.cdtfa.ca.gov.
-A separate Harvest Report must be prepared for each timber harvest plan/contract for which harvesting is to be reported.
+A separate Timber Tax Harvest Report must be prepared for each timber harvest plan or contract for which harvesting is to be reported.
 Whenever a timber harvest operation occurs in more than one county or Timber Value Area (TVA), separate pages must be prepared for each.